 Describe any post incident medical attention provided to you.

 13. SUPERVISOR REPORT/INVESTIGATION: Supervisors should respond to the scene of any use of force incident to initiate the investigation.
 Supervisors shall submit a completed report on any incident involving the use of force by an officer.
-This report shall be completed by the end of his/her tour of duty and shall indicate if the use of force was consistent with department policies and department training.
+This report shall be completed by the end of that supervisor’s tour of duty, except in extreme circumstances where additional investigation is necessary.
+This report shall state if the use of force was consistent with Department policies and Department training.

 Supervisors should use the below guidelines in determining if an officer(s) use of force was reasonable.